A little volcanic eruption can't ruin a day on the golf course in Hawaii

 Stunning photos taken at Hawaii's Big Island on Tuesday show golfers coolly hitting the links even as a monstrous ash plume looms behind them.

 The eruption of the Kilauea volcano has already destroyed houses, caused evacuations and threatened to wreak havoc on Hawaii's tourism industry.
-On Tuesday, a plume of ash from the volcano rose 12,000 feet into the air, dropping ash on large sections of the island.
+On Tuesday, a plume of ash from the volcano rose 12,000 feet into the air, dropping ash on sections of the island.

 The US Geological Survey issued a red alert on Tuesday warning of an imminent major eruption.